doctore/Spring5Microservices/README.md

 ## How to use it?

-The first step is adding in our databases: main and test ones the SQL files included in the `sql` folder.
+The first step is adding in our databases: `main` and `test` ones, the SQL files included in the `sql` folder.
 Once we have finished, it will be necessary to run the following services (following the displayed ordination):

 1. **registry-server**